 Self-Organizing Maps are distinctive in and of themselves and offer us a broad range of applications in the fields of Deep Learning and Artificial Neural Networks.
 It is a technique for unsupervised clustering that projects data into a lower grid dimension, making it very beneficial for dimensionality reduction.
 Clustering techniques can be easily implemented, thanks to their distinctive training architecture.

 In this article, we discussed what are Self-organizing Maps or Kohonen Maps, their working, uses, and architecture.
 Further, we discussed their pros and cons and implementation in Python as well.
-To dive deeper into Kohonen Maps and learn various other concepts related to Machine Learning in-depth, check out Simplilearn’s AI and Machine Learning Certification Training Course.
+To dive deeper into Kohonen Maps and learn various other concepts related to Machine Learning in-depth, check out Simplilearn’s AI and ML Course.